mattbishop/sql-jsonpath-js/bnf.md

           | <less than or equals operator>
           | <greater than or equals operator>
 ```
-NOTE nnn: equality operators have the same precedence as inequality comparision operators, unlike ECMAScript.
+NOTE: equality operators have the same precedence as inequality comparision operators, unlike ECMAScript.

 ```
 <JSON like_regex predicate> ::=